Supervisor/supervisor/docs/configuration.rst

 ``stderr_syslog``

   If true, stderr will be directed to syslog along with the process name.
-  Messages are sent with a user priority, a tag of the process name without PID, and an additional prefix of ``stderr``
+Messages are sent with 'user' facility and priority 'notice', and with the tag set to the process name, currently without the PID of the subprocess included.

   *Default*: False